How to Increase Explosive Power for Boxing and MMA

 It’s also worth mentioning that there are “overspeed exercises”.
 These are movements in which an explosive movement is assisted in some way.

 The most commonly used example of an “overspeed” exercise is an assisted jump in which the athlete holds onto a band and uses the resistance from that band to enhance their jump.
+Another is sprinting on a downward slope.

 Now, let’s take a look at some more practical methods to increase your explosive power.